the rain brought about thoughts of transfusion

 it was in the wash after wearing it to a benefit concert for his nephew

-who passed-on in thea few years back - and this was the
+who passed-on in the Ohio River a few years back - and this was the

 first year he attended the annual benefit show and was blown away -